gatsbyjs/gatsby/packages/gatsby-remark-embed-snippet/README.md

 `embed:html-code.html`
 ```

-The resulting HTML generated from the markdown file above would look something like this:
+The resulting HTML generated from the Markdown file above would look something like this:

 ```html
 <h1>Sample JavaScript</h1>